 Furthermore, clause (4) provides that the right under Article 32 to move the Supreme Court cannot be suspended except if it is mentioned in the Indian Constitution.
-This right can be suspended only at the time of emergency as per Article 359 of the Constitution.
+This right can be suspended only in the time of emergency, as per Article 359 of the Constitution.

 Restrictions on Fundamental Rights

 Indian Constitution provides for several fundamental rights.
 These rights are available to citizens of India.
 And some of them are available to non-citizens as well.